 This is due to the fact that the more plugins you have, the more work the website has to do when it is loading.
 Second, not all plugins are created equal – bad or obsolete plugins will slow down the website.

 Instead of using multiple plugins to manage different aspects of a single function, use a single plugin to get the job done quickly.
 For example, if you’re looking for an all-in-one security plugin, MalCare could be a good choice.
-It protects your site from hackers, malware, and other malicious behaviour that can cause havoc with it, like slowing it down.
+It protects your site from hackers, malware, and other malicious behavior that can cause havoc with it, like slowing it down.

-It not only addresses all of your security concerns, but it also allows you to manage your WordPress account and update plugins without difficulty.
+It not only addresses all of your security concerns but also allows you to manage your WordPress account and update plugins without difficulty.
 Furthermore, MalCare does not use your site’s server resources (it has its own), and it is often preferable to use a plugin that runs on its own server so that your site is not burdened.

 Your homepage is crammed